natalia-borowska/frontend-tech-task/NOTES.md

 If there is more than one child component, I like to put them all in one folder "components" to make the folder structure more clear and concise.

+I used "IType" naming convention (so just adding I before the type/interface name) to avoid possible name clashes with variables created with @emotion/styled